-- 1. Preserve and maintain the existing supply of 1,150 public housing and replacement units; - 2.
-Preserve and maintain the current supply of approximately 2,925 privately-owned rental units with federal, state and/or local funds available to households at or below HUD's moderate-income limits; - 3.
-Provide at least 1,721 Tenant-based Rental Housing Choice Vouchers to households that are at or below HUD's moderate-income limits; and - 4.
-Develop or preserve 172 affordable housing rental units (King and Beauregard and The Bloom) through acquisition and rehabilitation, or new construction for households at or below 60% AMI.
+- 1. Preserve and maintain the existing supply of 1,150 public housing and replacement units (Ramsey Home 15 units); - 2.
+Preserve and maintain the current supply of approximately 2,924 privately-owned rental units with federal, state and/or local funds available to households at or below HUD's moderate-income limits - Provide at least 1,721 Tenant-based Rental Housing Choice Vouchers to households that are at or below HUD's moderate-income limits - Develop or preserve 220 affordable housing rental units (King and Beauregard, The Bloom, Bellefonte Apartments and Ramsey Homes) through acquisition and rehabilitation, or new construction for house holds at or below 60% AMI